elixir-lang/elixir/README.md

 * Allow object definitions to be reopened (?) or to copy from another object
 * Improve constant lookup (currently constants are referenced by their full name)
 * Allow extension of builtin types (like inheriting from Integer)

+And a few performance optimizations:

+* object_mixins lookup on method dispatch can be faster
+* Already existent constants could be inserted directly in the abstract tree instead of looked up in runtime
-* Method dispatch to types specified at parse time could be optimized by skipping method loopup
+* Method dispatch to types specified at parse time could be optimized by skipping method lookup

 ## Extra resources